intezer/docker-ida/README.md

 ## Setup
 * Clone this repository
-* Add your IDA Pro installation file (.run) to the repository's folder, naming it: ida.run
+* IMPORTANT: Add your IDA Pro installation file (.run) to the repository's folder, naming it: ida.run
-* Insert your IDA installation password in the Dockerfile (see instructions in the Dockerfile)
+* IMPORTANT: Insert your IDA installation password in the Dockerfile (see instructions in the Dockerfile)
 * docker build -t ida .

 ## Simple Usage